 The rich WYSIWYG editor for neatly formatted content lets you play around with text paragraphs and visual elements when you write an article.
 Make the piece public or leave it private as a draft, add images, create anchor menus, or highlight important text pieces as infoboxes with different colors.
 Besides, you can preview the article and decide whether it needs to be brushed up.

-HelpCrunch has an Enterprise package that you can customize based on your needs.
+HelpCrunch has an Enterprise package that you can customize based on your business needs.
 Plus, there’s a free 14-day trial available so that you can take this FAQ knowledge base software for a spin.

 Being stand-alone knowledge base software, Helpjuice is rightfully considered a loaded solution.
 Its feature set is varied, ranging from easy authoring and unlimited content editing to article interlinking and abundant help center themes menagerie.